mokhtarmramadan/simple_shell/README.md

 	- code of `execute` system call which will execute any command
 - `print_env.c`:
   	It will print the environment in form of `key = value`
+- `check_getline.c`:
+	1. check if the `getline` function succeed or not
+	2. check if the buffer array which has the input of the user has any spaces
+	3. check if the command is `env` it will print the environment variable
+	4. check if the input of the user is `exit` it will exit the program